 Though small in size, Langford Island is a sparkling jewel of the Whitsunday Islands chain.
-Found in the northwestern corner of the Whitsunday Islands National Park, just a stone’s throw from Haymen Island, this pristine little getaway destination can be reached by tour boat or private vessel.
+Langford Island is near Hayman Island, in the northwestern corner of the Whitsunday Islands National Park and is pristine little getaway destination can be reached by tour boat or private vessel.

 It stretches for several hundred metres at low-tide, and care is required when exploring it, as the tide can rise quickly, cutting off the spit and whomever gets stranded on it.

 Snorkelers will still find the underwater gardens that encircle the island to be fascinating ecosystems.
-The best snorkeling spots are found along the northern shoreline of the island, although there are several shore walls to uncover along the eastern side too.
+The best snorkelling spots are found along the northern shoreline of the island, although there are several shore walls to uncover along the eastern side too.

 The island is certainly one of the more secluded spots in the Whitsundays, so tourists won’t have to fight the crowds for a slice of heaven, even during the peak tourism season.